telerik/xaml-docs/controls/raddiagram/diagram-items/shape/raddiagrams-features-shapes-connectors.md

 ## Hiding the Default Connectors

-To hide the default connectors you can set the __UseDefaultConnectors__ property of RadDiagramShape to False in order to hide the default connectors.
-The property is available also in RadDiagramContainerShape.
+To hide the default connectors you can set the __UseDefaultConnectors__ property of the RadDiagramShape and RadDiagramContainerShape to **False**.

 ## Using Custom Connectors